8. Frequently asked questions

 Q – (TRAINING) Staff surveys and the e-learning for health data security training are frequently mentioned within the toolkit.
 Do we have to use this training?
 Will the e-learning for health system automatically feed the DSP?

-A – Organisations are encouraged to use the national e-learning for health training tool.
+A – Organisations are encouraged to use the national e-Learning for Health training tool.

 Use of local training is however acceptable where the SIRO (or equivalent) has formally confirmed that local training is of an equivalent or higher standard.